borkdude/blog/posts/migrating-octopress-to-babashka.md

 <script>hljs.highlightAll();</script>
 ```

 After that it just pretty much worked.
-The syntax highlighting isn't perfect,
+The Clojure syntax highlighting isn't
-but good enough for a blog with the occasional code snippet in my opinion.
+perfect, but good enough for a blog with the occasional snippet in my opinion.

 ## Feeds